rsksmart/devportal-1.0/content/rsk-devportal/guides/get-crypto-on-rsk/rbtc-wallets.md

   - using a [digital signature algorithm](https://en.wikipedia.org/wiki/Digital_Signature_Algorithm).
 - This produces a signed transaction.
-- The wallet then submits the signed transaction to computers running the RSK blockchain software, using RPC messages
+- The wallet then submits the signed transaction to computers running the Rootstock blockchain software, using RPC messages
 - If the user checks the state of the wallet, at this point, they will see the transaction that they input earlier as “pending”.
-- The RSK blockchain nodes form a peer to peer network, and they each independently verify the transaction, and come to a consensus about whether the transaction is valid and should be confirmed.
+- The Rootstock blockchain nodes form a peer to peer network, and they each independently verify the transaction, and come to a consensus about whether the transaction is valid and should be confirmed.